Andrés Molteni: 2023-2024: Masters 1000 & ATP 500 & tenth clay titles, four Major quarterfinals with M. González, World No. 7

 Molteni won another clay title at the 2023 Córdoba Open with compatriot Máximo González.
-It was his third at this tournament.
+It was his third time at this tournament.
 He won two more ATP 500 titles with Máximo González at the 2023 Rio Open, his first at this level, and at the 2023 Barcelona Open Banc Sabadell.
 As a result, the pair climbed four spots to fourth in the ATP Live doubles team rankings.
 Molteni also reached a new career-high ranking in the Top 30 of No. 28 on 24 April 2023.

 After winning the biggest title of his career, the Masters 1000 2023 Western & Southern Open with Gonzalez, he reached World No. 7 in the rankings on 21 August 2023.
-Next he reached his second Major quarterfinal of the season and in his career at the 2023 US Open with Gonzalez.
+Next, he reached his second Major quarterfinal of the season and in his career at the 2023 US Open with Gonzalez.

-At the 2024 US Open the duo reached the quarterfinals for a second consecutive season with a win over second seeds Rohan Bopanna and Matthew Ebden.
+At the 2024 US Open, the duo reached the quarterfinals for a second consecutive season with a win over second seeds Rohan Bopanna and Matthew Ebden.